rzakaan/macos/dev/vim/vim_use.md

 ?           search document for text going backward n           next search
 N           prev search
+g           replace all occurrences in each line (not only the first one) c           ask you to confirm each substition i           ignore case sensitive
+I           case sensitive

 ## Bookmarks
 M a-z A-Z   set bookmark